sheetalgithub30/P-G/README.md

  ![Screenshot 8](./screenshots/b8.png)
  ![Screenshot 9](./screenshots/b9.png)

-##### UI Description:<i> "The Home section is designed help users to easily access.
+##### UI Description:<i> "The Brand page is designed such that help users to easily access through the brands name users want to purchase.
 The UI focuses on user-friendly navigation, allowing users to easily access services."</i>

 ## 3. ETHICS & CORPORATE RESPONSIBILITY UI